Tasmania

 In November 2019, Hydro Tasmania, a Tasmanian Government business enterprise, released a paper on Tasmania’s ‘green hydrogen’ opportunity, which noted the opportunities for renewable hydrogen production utilising Tasmania’s high-capacity factor wind energy supported by hydropower supply.

-In March 2020, the Tasmanian Government released the Tasmanian Renewable Hydrogen Action Plan (‘Action Plan’).
+Following on from this report, in March 2020, the Tasmanian Government released the Tasmanian Renewable Hydrogen Action Plan (‘Action Plan’).
 The Vision is that ‘Tasmania will use our existing and expandable renewable energy resources to become a leader in large-scale renewable hydrogen production.
 From 2030 we will be a significant global supplier of renewable hydrogen for export and domestic use.’

 The Goals of the Action Plan are: